-MEETING OF THE PUBLIC TRUST BOARD - 4th July 2019

-Monthly Nurse Staffing Rep ort - May 2019 Data AGENDA ITEM: 9 Report Author and Job Angie Davies Responsible Dr Karen Dunderdale Title: Deputy Director of Nursing - Director: Director of Nursing Workforce & Education Action Required Approve Discuss Info rm ⊠ Assure ⊠ ] Executive Summary of additional tempo additional capacity beds which prary staffing.Ward 14 continues ected as additional capacity. • The overall fill rate position for days was 91.43% during May, a reduction fr 93.91% last month and 97.66% across nights compared to 91.95% in April.
+MEETING OF THE PUBLIC TRUST BOARD - 4 th July 2019 Monthly Nurse Staffing Repo ort - May 2019 Data AGENDA ITEM: 9 Report Author and Job Angie Davies Responsible Dr Karen Dunderdale Title: Deputy Director of Nursing - Director: Director of Nursing Workforce & Education Action Required Approve □ Discuss □ Info m ⊠ Assure ⊠ Executive Summary May continued to see the opening of some additional capacity beds w resulted in the continued use of additional temporary staffing.
+Ward 14 continuous to be an unfunded ward with all ward staffing reflected as additional capacity.
+The overall fill rate position for days was 91.43% during May, a reduction of 93.91% last month and 97.66% across nights compared to 91.95% in April.
 Bank use and Agency use followed a normal trend in month.
-A num actions have been enacted to ensure grip and control remains around requitemporary staffing.
-There was one shift of off frame ework agency nurs ses during the month.
-6 Wards had a < 90% RN over all fill rate.
-4 wards had a <80% CSW ove rall fill rate. nance.
-The Direct mpliance has been agreed to or of Nursing continues to give sed patient safety.
-This paper has been consider Committee This paper has been considered by the Quality, Paitent Experince and Safety Committee Recommendation The Committee is requested to note the contents of the report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline BAF Objective No 6: BAF Objective No 6: National staff shortages amongst a number professions impacts on the Trusts ability to deliver safe and high quality care, and impacts on the morale and robustness of the Trusts current workforce - Corporate Risk No 11: Failure t to assure safe nur se staffing levels.
-Resource implications None None Legal and Equality and Diversity implications Safe, high quality care ⊠ Care at ho me 🗆 Diversity implications Care at ho
+A number actions have been enacted to ensure grip and control remains around request temporary staffing.
+There was one shift of off framework agency nurses during the month.
+6 Wards had a < 90% RN overall fill rate.
+4 wards had a <80% CSW overall fill rate.
+An immediate plan to address Roster KPI compliance has been agreed improve current roster performance.
+The Director of Nursing continues to assurance that staffing levels have not compromised patient safety.
+Committee - u - u - u - u - u - u - u - u - u - u Paitent Experince and Safety Recommendation The Committee is requested to note the contents of the report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline BAF Objective No 6: BAF Objective No 6: National staff shortages amongst a number professions impacts on the Trusts ability to deliver safe and high quality care, and impacts on the morale and robustness of the Trusts current workforce Corporate Risk No 11: Failure to assure safe nurse staffing levels.
+Resource implications None Legal and Equality and Diversity implications None Strategic Objectives Safe, high quality care ⊠ Care at hor ne 🗆 Partners 🗵 Value colle agues 🗆 Resources 🗵